davibarreira/Vizagrams.jl/docs/src/tutorials/2_custommarks.md

 graphical primitives.
 These primitives are geometric shapes such as circles, lines, polygons, and so on.
-A graphical mark is a subtype of the abstract type `Mark` for which there exists a function that turns it into a diagram, in other words, a mark is a data type for which we can represent as a diagram.
+A graphical mark is a subtype of the abstract type `Mark` for which there exists a function that turns it into a diagram, in other words, a mark is a data type which we can represent as a diagram.

-Note that, according to this definition, every primitive shape is itself a mark, since the output diagram is just themselves.
-Hence, when we define a diagram using primitives, this is equivalent to be using marks.
+Note that, according to this definition, every primitive shape is itself a mark, since the output diagram is just itself.
+Hence, when we define a diagram using primitives, this is equivalent to using marks.

 ## 1. Introducing Existing Marks